hkust-taco/hmloc/hmloc-codebase-doc.md

 - Class `TypeProvenance` stores the source code location where a type is introduced.

 It has two methods for typing -
-* `typeTerm` accepts a term and types it.
-It also tracks the source code location of the term using type provenance.
+* `typeTerm` accepts a term and types it. **It also tracks the source code location of the term using a `TypeProvenance`**.
 When two inferred types need to be unified it generates a data flow constraint and passes it on to the `UnificationSolver`
 * `typeType` accepts a surface level type and converts it into an internal type representation.